TONNYCHWEYA/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Read the server log of the request
+  Changed the name of variable that was misspelled

 - Update the number of likes for a toy